 Atlanta Dog Bite Lawyer Near Me 404-400-4000

-The state of Georgia gives you two years from the date of injury to file a dog bite claim.
+According to the statute of limitations, as per Georgia Code § 9-3-33, you have two years from the date of your injuries to file a dog bite claim.
 This clock starts to run whether you are the victim or are filing on behalf of the victim, such as your child or your deceased loved one.

-If you don’t file your claim before the two years is up, the courts the right to deny your claim, and you will be unable to receive compensation.
-We can ensure you file on time, and that your claim is comprehensive so that it doesn’t get kicked back to you and you miss your time to file.
+If you do not file your claim by this deadline, the courts have the right to deny your claim, and you will be unable to receive compensation.
+An Atlanta dog bite attorney can ensure you file on time and that your claim is comprehensive enough to not get kicked back to you and you miss your time to file.

-First, contact the local police and make a report.
-Call 9-1-1 if medical care is needed.
-The police will make an official report, capture the dog, and identify the owner.
-It’s also important to call Animal Control.
+Immediately after the bite, contact the local police to file a report.
+Call emergency services if medical care is needed.
+The police may also capture the dog and identify the owner.
+As a precaution, you should call Animal Control.

-We urge you to contact our personal injury lawyers so that we can help get you the financial compensation you need to recover from your wounds.
-And don’t neglect your medical care.
+The next individuals who you should be contacting are personal injury lawyers so that you can get help collecting the financial compensation you will need to recover from your wounds.
+Don’t neglect your medical care.
 Remember that even non-scarring dog bites can lead to serious medical problems, such as rabies and tetanus.

 For a free legal consultation with a dog bite lawyer serving Atlanta, call 404-400-4000